yeongseok94/CarND-Advanced-Lane-Lines/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+For first frame, I identified lane line pixels by histogram peaks and windows method which is introduced in the lecture.
+From the second frame, I identified lane line pixels around previous frame's polynominal fit of lane lines.
+Then, I obtained each line's 2nd order polynominal fit using `scipy.optimize.curve_fit()`.
+If obtained lane line polynominal fit is not parallel enough, then I obtained refitted the lane line with the less lane line pixels to be approximately parallel to other lane line.

+This procedure is included in `LaneDetection.search_laneline_window()` and `LaneDetection.search_laneline_nearpoly()`.
+Example result looks like:

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I did this in `Line.update()` so that I can update lane line class variables each step of video frames.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in `LaneDetection.process_image()`.
+This function includes whole process within one frame.
 Here is an example of my result on a test image:

 ![alt text][image6]